gavinlyonsrepo/NOKIA5110_TEXT/README.md

 7. Custom characters and bitmap supported
 8. No graphics buffer to reduce memory footprint but basic graphics patterns can be created using custom characters, pixels, block patterns , lines.
+ 9. Hardware or software SPI interface.

 * Author: Gavin Lyons
 * Arduino IDE: 1.8.10
-* Functions: Detailed information on the functions can be found in comments in the library .h header file and a concise list of them in keywords.txt and they are 5 example files.
+* Functions: Detailed information on the functions can be found in comments in the library .h header file and a concise list of them in keywords.txt and they are 6 example files.
 * Memory usage data results can be found in the extras folder.
 MemoryTestResults.md.

-* Tested on following MCUs (The file testedMCU_pinouts.txt shows pins used in testing)
+* Tested on following MCUs (The file testedMCU_pinouts.txt in extras folder, shows pins used in testing)

 1. Arduino  UNO & NANO v3
 2. ESP8266